 You can achieve anything series – Part 5

-I couldn’t write my previous post about infertility privilege without taking it that step further to look at both my experience as a woman without children.
+I couldn’t write my previous post about infertility privilege without taking it that step further to look also at my experience as a woman without children.
 I look at my No Kidding life and think about the barriers I’ve faced that others may not have faced.
 But I look too at the mountains others have had to climb, but I have not.

 So I’m going to note some of the issues that have made my transition to a No Kidding life easier.
 The first list includes, ironically, the issues that were major barriers in my quest to become a parent.